nikitinprior/ddump/README.md

 The restored program processes object files of the first versions.
 The subsequent development of the compiler and its support for various processors forced Hi-Tech to expand the functionality of the object file.
 However, for the Hi-Tech v3.09 compiler for CP/M, they are not required and the restored version of the program is sufficient.

 Appreciation
-    - to an unknown person named Michael, who saved information about Hi-Tech object files.
+    to an unknown person named Michael, who saved information about Hi-Tech object files.

-    - Tony Nicholson for maintaining the compiler information and providing the Hi-Tech C v1.3 compiler.
+    Tony Nicholson for maintaining the compiler information and providing the Hi-Tech C v1.3 compiler.

+Andrey Nikitin